Eve Babitz

 Eve Babitz (May 13, 1943 – December 17, 2021) was an American author and visual artist best known for her semi-fictionalized memoirs and her involvement in the cultural milieu of Los Angeles in the 1970s.

 Early life and education

-Babitz was born in Hollywood, California, the daughter of Mae, an artist, and Sol Babitz, a classical violinist on contract with 20th Century Fox.
+Babitz was born in Hollywood, California, the daughter of Mae Babitz (1911-2003) (baptized as Lily May Josephine Laviolette), an artist, and Sol Babitz, a classical violinist on contract with 20th Century Fox (first violinist for the Twentieth Century Fox Orchestra and first violinist for the Los Angeles Philharmonic).
 Her father was of Russian Jewish descent and her mother had Cajun (French) ancestry.
+She had one sister, Mirandi.
+When Mirandi was eight months old, and Eve was three, Eve was so jealous that she set Mirandi's crib on fire, and Mirandi had to have plastic surgery on her hand.

 Babitz's parents were friends with the composer Igor Stravinsky, who was her godfather.
-She attended Hollywood High School.
+Babitz grew up near Hollywood and Vine.
+Family picnic guests included Greta Garbo and Charlie Chaplin.

+She graduated from Hollywood High School in 1961, and attended a year and half at Los Angeles City College.

+When Eve was 18, her father lost his contract with 20th Century Fox.
+Igor Stravinsky wrote a letter, which led to Sol Babitz getting a Fulbright scholarship to study Bach in Germany and a Ford Foundation fellowship.
+Eve had finished Hollywood High School, and Eve and Mirandi began living in 1961 in Paris together while their parents went to Germany.

+On August 6, 1962, Eve, living with her family in Europe, saw headlines of Marilyn Monroe's death in newspapers in Nîmes, France, and placed a call to her married director boyfriend, who arranged for a flight back to Los Angeles.